ArcanaFramework/pydra2app/docs/source/data_model.rst

         row_frequency='group'
     )

-To access the data in the columns once they are defined use the ``Grid[]`` operator
+To access the data in the columns once they are defined use the ``FrameSet[]`` operator

 .. code-block:: python

     import matplotlib.pyplot as plt
-    from pydra2app.core.grid import Grid
+    from pydra2app.core.frameset import FrameSet

     # Get a column containing all T1-weighted MRI images across the dataset
-    xnat_dataset = Grid.load('xnat-central//MYXNATPROJECT')
+    xnat_dataset = FrameSet.load('xnat-central//MYXNATPROJECT')
     t1w = xnat_dataset['T1w']

     # Plot a slice of the image data from a Subject sub01's imaging session